nix-community/crystal2nix/README.md

 # crystal2nix
-is a tool that makes it easier to manage and build Crystal projects using the Nix package manager ,currently supports git and mercurial sources .
+crystal2nix is a streamlined tool designed to simplify the integration of Crystal projects with the Nix package manage, it supports seamless builds from both Git and Mercurial repositories.

 `crystal2nix`